GEMDevEng/NovaCore/docs/IMPLEMENTATION_ROADMAP.md

 # NovaCore AI Provider Migration - Implementation Roadmap

 ## Overview
-This roadmap provides a detailed, step-by-step implementation plan for migrating from Google Gemini to Groq API.
+This roadmap provides a detailed, step-by-step implementation plan for migrating from Google Gemini to Cohere API.
 It includes specific tasks, dependencies, and deliverables for each phase.

 ## Phase 1: Planning & Documentation (Days 1-2)